 IMPORTANT WARNING:

 Sparsentan must not be taken by patients who are pregnant or who may become pregnant.
 There is a high risk that sparsentan will cause the baby to be born with birth defects (physical problems that are present at birth).
 You will be asked to take a pregnancy test before starting sparsentan, during treatment with sparsentan, and then one month after stopping sparsentan.
 Patients who can become pregnant must use effective birth control before starting sparsentan, during sparsentan treatment, and for one month after stopping sparsentan treatment.
+Talk to your doctor about birth control methods that will work for you.
+In most cases you will be required to use two forms of birth control.

 Because of the risks with this medication, sparsentan is available only through a special restricted distribution program.
 A program called FILSPARI Risk Evaluation and Mitigation Strategies (REMS) program.
 You, your doctor, and your pharmacy must be enrolled in the FILSPARI REMS program before you can receive this medication.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with sparsentan and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.
+You can also visit the Food and Drug Administration (FDA) website (https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.

 Talk to your doctor about the risks of taking sparsentan.